Creating Positive Change

 Grants are not made to or for:

-• Events (including but not limited to): auctions, dinners, benefits/fundraisers, festivals, health fairs, conferences, tournaments, workshops
+- Events (including but not limited to): auctions, dinners, fundraisers, festivals, health fairs, conferences, tournaments, workshops, or event tickets

 Geographical Location

-Your organization and program must be located in Shelby, Fayette and Tipton Counties in Tennessee; Crittenden County, Arkansas; or Desoto County, Mississippi.
+Your organization must be located in Shelby, Fayette and Tipton Counties in Tennessee; Crittenden County, Arkansas; or Desoto County, Mississippi.

 Important Application Dates

-Attention:Arts & Culture, Education, and Digital News proposals are not accepted this quarter.Deadline: August 13, 2024 Notification: November 1, 2024
+Attention:Arts & Culture, Education, and Digital News proposals are not accepted this quarter.Deadline: August 8, 2025 Notification: November 1, 2025What to Know

 Please download our Grantseeker Resource Packet—required reading for all applicants.
 Included are more details regarding eligibility, a timeline for the application process, answers to frequently asked questions, and instructions on how sign up and navigate the portal.